 A tried-and-tested way to collect more subscribers is to offer them a downloadable asset (aka ‘lead magnet’ – e.g. a PDF, e-book, or white paper) as a ‘bribe’ for signing up for your newsletter.
 Here are some examples from Tim Ferris’s and Jaro Starak’s blogs:

 Remember: the lead magnets need to still convey your value proposition and be relevant to your target audience.

 Also: you need to make sure that your opt-in form is GDPR compliant if you’re offering a freebie as your lead magnet.

 Also, as you can see from Cait Scudder’s opt-in form below – you don’t need to directly refer to your newsletter in your sign-up form.
-An interesting (and very effective!) alternative is to offer your audience to take part in a quizz.
-The quizz can ‘diagnose’ some problem they have, or a type of person they are.
+An interesting (and very effective!) alternative is to offer your audience to take part in a quiz.
+The quiz can ‘diagnose’ some problem they have, or the type of person they are.
 It will only ask them for an email (and newsletter sign-up!) after they have completed it – to receive the results.